fmoliveira/delightful-fediverse-apps/instance-monitoring-sites.md

 Sites that provide info about fediverse instances.
-If any are missing, please add them.
-This is the maintained version of the list we began at issue https://gitlab.com/fediverse/fediverse.gitlab.io/issues/14

 * https://the-federation.info